10 Days in Argentina: 7 Sample Itineraries

 For clothing, pack layers.
 You’ll peel them off as the days get hot on the trail in El Chalten.
 Include a hat, a good jacket (this area is notoriously windy), sunglasses, plenty of sunscreen, and a light fleece.
 In summer you don’t need a base layer.

-Also, the weather in Ushuaia is volatile.
-It could snow at any time of the year.
+The weather and wind in Southern Patagonia is volatile.
+It could snow at any time of the year and the wind can be extreme.
 Pack layers just to be safe.

 3. Northern Patagonia Itinerary: The Lake District

-Another ten days in Patagonia itinerary, this time in Northern Patagonia’s lake district.
+This ten days in Patagonia itinerary is in Northern Patagonia’s lake district.

 The main city here is Bariloche, with a number of small towns just a short drive away.